-- values identified in the Environmental Protection (Water) Policy; - sustainability, including both quality and quantity; and - physical integrity, fluvial processes and morphology of groundwater resources.
+- values identified in the EPP(Water) - sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of groundwater resources.

 This section is to assess potential impacts on water resource environmental values identified in the previous section.
-It will also define and describe the objectives and practical measures for protecting or enhancing water resource environmental values, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
+It should also define and describe the objectives and practical measures for protecting or enhancing water resource environmental values, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
+An assessment should be undertaken of the impact of the project on the local groundwater regime including the potential for impacts on groundwater interconnectivity and groundwater flows.

-The EIS should describe the possible environmental harm caused by the proposed proposal to environmental values for water as expressed in the Environmental Protection (Water) Policy.
-The DERM Operational Policy Waste water discharge to Queensland waters may be consulted for guidance on how discharge proposals will be assessed.
+The EIS should describe the possible environmental harm caused by the proposal to environmental values for water as expressed in the EPP(Water).
+The DERM Operational Policy Waste Water Discharge to Queensland Waters may be consulted for guidance on how discharge proposals will be assessed.